eathren/developer-resources/README.md

 # Developer Resources
 A compiled list of nearly everything I've found in my time as a software developer.
 Webdev, webapps, languages, courses, and information.
+List is a WIP so some items like the top links will not work as of yet.